FLYING taildraggers 1950-2003

 I didn't pilot another plane for nearly 4 years, until Marge and I bought an Aeronca Sedan, registered as N1438H, in Massachusetts.
 We bought that to see the March 7, 1970 eclipse over Nantucket, and fly to California.

-Although I flew the plane to our home airport in Augusta, Maine safely, it needed minor repairs by Ed Williams, the experienced but deliberate mechanic at the local FBO.
+Although I flew the plane to our home airport in Augusta, Maine safely, it needed minor repairs by Ed Williams, the experienced meticulous mechanic at the local FBO.
 Five weeks layer, on the morning of the eclipse, the plane was still in pieces.
 Marge and I and my 14-year-old stepson Phil hurried to help Ed put things back together, and we took off with about 30 minutes to spare.
 After an emergency bathroom stop in Massachusetts there were zero minutes to spare.
-As we arrived over Nantucket we could see the vast shadow sweeping over the ocean towards us at 1500 miles an hour.
+As we arrived over Nantucket we could see the vast shadow sweeping over the ocean towards us at about 1500 miles an hour.
 It was awesome and unforgettable.
-The visible world was black except for a few automatic lights below, and a brilliant sunrise-sunset marked the horizon full circle around us.
+The visible world became black except for a few automatic lights below, and a brilliant sunrise-sunset marked the horizon full circle around us.
 Then we saw sunlight far away apparently sweeping toward us as the umbra (shadow) sped swiftly away.

 * Don't bother with a still or video camera.
 The results show practically nothing.
 As with a first kiss, the idea is to pay attention and savor the moment forever.